Caving Frequently Asked Questions (FAQS)

 Adding the “Daily Walking Tour” to “Higgenbotham’s Revenge” will give you 5 to 5 ½ hour in and around the cave.

-- “What Waits Below” Overnight Caving Tour: Our overnight adventure will keep you underground 14-15 hours.
+- “What Waits Below” Overnight Caving Tours: Ages 6 and up.
+Our overnight adventure will keep you underground 14-15 hours.

-Our overnight adventure trips always include an adventure tour, “Daily Walking Tour”, camping inside the cave, and breakfast the next morning.
+This overnight adventure trip includes an adventure tour, “Daily Walking Tour”, camping inside the cave, and breakfast the next morning

 I might be late, what do I need to do?